SUICIDE RATE REMAINS LARGELY UNCHANGED

 WHITE RESIDENTS MAKE UP THE GREATEST SHARE OF SUICIDES IN SAN BERNARDINO COUNTY

-Suicide Count by Race/Ethnicity in San Bernardino County, 2020
+Distribution of Suicides and Population, by Race/Ethnicity in San Bernardino County, 2023

 The Relationship Between Firearms and Suicide Deaths